twilwa/crawler.nvim/README.md

 - `:CrawlMarkdown`: Crawl a URL and render it to Markdown
 - `:CrawlJson`: Crawl a URL and render it to JSON
-- `:CrawlSearch`: Perform a search query
+- `:CrawlSearch`: Perform an asynchronous search query

 These commands can be used in normal mode (prompting for input) or visual mode (using the selected text as input).